secretstartups/handbook/content/handbook/company/pricing.md

 1. Any pricing model will have to be compatible with our open source tier.
 The open source tier should be the top alternative to our priced tiers.
 That tier has zero cost, zero discounting, a zero price charged for value generated, and infinite value per dollar.
 Our lowest tier should be the tier that is closest to that to make it possible for people to go from free to paid.
 As soon as they are paid we can help them to generate more value with GitLab, for example by using more stages.
 If they realize more value we can move them up in tiers.
 1. The lower tiers (including open source) are a pipeline of future customers for the higher tiers.
 1. We can easily increase revenue in the next 3 years by raising prices and/or making lower tiers less attractive (of course [never by moving features up](#moving-a-feature-down)).
 But we are optimizing the Net Present Value ([NPV](https://www.investopedia.com/terms/n/npv.asp)) of the company with a 10% a year discount rate.
 This means we have to look beyond 3 years.
 1. Raising prices on our lower tiers might cause more revenue in the short term, both directly and by compelling most organizations to move to higher tiers.
-But the minority of organizations that switch to a competition will cause them to be much harder for us to reach in the future and will allow competitors a [flywheel effect](/company/strategy/#dual-flywheels){:data-ga-name="flywheel effect"}{:data-ga-location="body"} of their own.
+But the minority of organizations that switch to a competition will cause them to be much harder for us to reach in the future and will allow competitors a [flywheel effect](/company/strategy/#dual-flywheels) of their own.
 This tradeoff has to be calculated explicitly when raising prices.
 1. That our lower tiers are popular is not a pricing problem but a communication problem.
 Higher priced tiers have less value per dollar as a percentage but generate more net value in absolute terms.
 It is up to us to explain that value in the product, with marketing, and in our sales interactions.
 1. Open core projects capture (ratio of value created vs. captured) less value than proprietary projects.
 Because the pricing tiers are low relative to the value created the difference between the tiers can be much higher than with proprietary software.
 If you capture 1% you can easily introduce a new tier at 5x, if you capture 50% even doubling your price will take away all benefit for the customer.
 1. We see customers on Premium but not users on Free.
 If we focus only on the visible customers that are on Premium we miss the largest opportunity.
 Premium is priced too if the conversion from Premium to Ultimate is lower than organizations becoming customers after using free.
 Currently this is not the case because it is much harder reaching out to free users since they aren't customers and we don't have a point of contact to discuss the value of higher tiers.